telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Of` method configures the label displayed after the page textbox.
 By default, it is set to `"of {0}"`.
 The placeholder contains the total number of pages.

-The example below demonstrates how to set the `of` message.
+The following example demonstrates how to set the `of` message.

 ###### Example